-You listen to a recording (1 minute 15 seconds) twice.
-After the first time you tell the examiner what the talk is about in a few words.
-You listen again and this time take some notes if you want to.
-Then you tell the examiner six facts you heard in the recording.
-After this, the examiner asks you four questions about the recording.
+You listen to a recording (about 2 minutes 30 seconds) twice.
+After the first time you tell the examiner in one or two sentences what the talk is about.
+You listen again and take some notes if you want to.
+Then you respond to the examiner's instructions.
+For example, listen for and report opinions, ideas, and advantages and disadvantages of a situation or proposal.

-The examiner gives you some instructions
+The examiner gives you some instructions (twice)

-Listen to a recording (twice)
+Listen to a recording